mimran1980/rusteron_gsr/BENCHMARKS.md

 Duration 1001ms - 27,872,288 messages - 891,913,216 payload bytes
 ```

-### Rust IPC Throughput Results
+### Rust IPC Throughput Results with Rust Media Driver
-The results obtained by running the Rust port of the Java benchmark using Rusteron on the same M1 MacBook are as follows:
+The results obtained by running the Rust port of the Java benchmark using Rusteron with the Rust media driver on the same M1 MacBook are as follows:

 ```
 Throughput: 36,859,281 msgs/sec, 1,179,496,981 bytes/sec